namishh/com/content/blog/devlogs/pico.md

 end
 ```

 To make the game satisfying, it should also feel like our bullets have some impact on the enemy.
-The enemy should not just despawn when it's health goes to 0.
+The enemy should not just despawn when its health goes to 0.
 So we need to add more particle effects to the game.

 <br>

 The process to make a big boom is fairly easy.
-When the enemy dies, I spawn a 25 circles of random sizes with random x and y velocities.
+When the enemy dies, I spawn 25 circles of random sizes with random x and y velocities.
 But I also want to remove the particles from the screen.
 So I give them a random max_age, and an age timer.
 If age exceeds, max_age, the particle is removed from the particles table.

 <br>